 - Categories: Cirrocumulus shades into cirrus and into altocumulus; clouds of intermediate form cannot meaningfully be assigned to one or another.

-I’ll use irrational to mean failure to think well or act effectively when you should.
+I’ll use irrational to mean failure or refusal to think well or act effectively when you should.
 It means “unreasonable” or “nonsensical,” or “stupid” or “crazy,” in the non-clinical sense of those words.